Navya2113/Titanic-Dataset---Task-1-Data-Cleaning-Preprocessing/README.md

-# Titanic-Dataset---Task-1-Data-Cleaning-Preprocessing
-This repository contains my submission for Task 1 of the AI &amp; ML Internship Program.
-The notebook demonstrates basic data preprocessing steps including handling missing values, encoding categorical variables, normalizing features, and outlier removal using the Titanic dataset.
 # 🧹 Task 1: Data Cleaning & Preprocessing - Titanic Dataset

 This project demonstrates basic data cleaning and preprocessing steps using the Titanic dataset from Kaggle.